caplogic/Mappedbus/README.md

 Mappedbus does not create any objects after startup and therefore has Zero GC impact.

 #### Features:
-* IPC between multiple processes by message passing
+* IPC between multiple processes by message passing.
-* Support for a memory mapped file or shared memory as transport
+* Support for a memory mapped file or shared memory as transport.
-* Support for object or byte array (raw data) based messages
+* Support for object or byte array (raw data) based messages.

 ### Getting Started